Gadchandur

 Gadchandur is a city and Municipal Council in Korpana Tashil Chandrapur district, Maharashtra, India.
 Gadchandur is named after the fort Chandur.

 Transport

+Daily buses operates between Bela, Adilabad district to Gadchandur and chandrapur.

 Gadchandur has road transport including State Transport (ST) and private bus transport facility direct to Nagpur.
 Gadchandur also has railway station but presently only goods train are operating.